mctools/simplebuild/doc/source/intro.rst

 given package bundle will be organised under a single top-level directory which is called the *package root* of the bundle.
 This top-level directory of a bundle will contain a single configuration file named ``simplebuild.cfg``.
-In the simplest case, the ``simplebuild.cfg`` file can be kept empty, but if desired users can modify it in order to customise aspects of their build, to name their bundle, or to add in dependencies on other bundles of packages.
+In the simplest case, the ``simplebuild.cfg`` file can be kept empty, but if desired, users can modify it in order to customise aspects of their build, to name their bundle, or to add in dependencies on other bundles of packages.
 Many users will simply be told to check out a given Git repository, which already contain a